"I mean not even your own family, your own dad, does that for you and somebody else does it for you": Lizvette's story

 And after we tried again to cross the border, and this time it was a different way.
 We did it the different way, and, yeah, we crossed it, but it was the worst experience because I would see my mom cry every day because she never knew what a jail was.
 She never imagined we were going to be at a place like this in a position like that.
 When you are young I felt like it wasn’t my fault and it was not her fault because she was just following her older son, and she regretted taking that risk and coming.
 Oh my god, I remember seeing her cry, “Why did I come?
 I should have just stayed over there, look at all my kids!”
 And we were all separated, so she was devastated ‘cause no matter how our situation was we were always together, it was not easy.

-So, I did what I could to help my mom and it's true, so we moved to that place, and he would pay three hundred a month and I hated the freakin’ going to school.
+So, I did what I could to help my mom and it's true, so we moved to that place, and he would pay three hundred a month and I hated tfreakin’ going to school.
 It was so difficult to me at Rancho Cucamonga.
 There wasn't a lot of Mexicans, and there was a lot of language barriers.
 It was so difficult because of the way people would judge you by the way you dressed.
 “Esta pobre Mexican girl.”
-For me, when I first seen a black kid in my eyes I was like, Oh my god! because I never saw that, I was never exposed to that.
+For me, when I first seen a black kid in my eyes I was like, Oh my god! because I never saw [someone who was black]....
 I just seen you’re brown or you are white.
 His name was Jimmy.
 I never forgot his name.
 Then, I got used to and was like, well, I guess there's more colors, but I wasn't exposed to that.

 I didn't like the school because the bullying.
 They were jerks because the way you dress.
 I was wearing whatever my mom made because she would make my dresses, so you can imagine (Lizvette laughs).
 It was not nice.